 For example, I am an introverted Millennial.
 My boss is an extroverted Baby Boomer.
 Almost anything tech-related I do because I can figure it out quicker.
 But I’ll die a slow death if you make talk to a bunch of people all day everyday.
 So my CEO handles walk-in traffic and most meetings that would involve small talk (groan).
 While I can do those things, I’m happier and more efficient if I don’t.

 If you’re not sure where to start, have your staff take a professional personality test.
-There’s a ton out there, but one that I’ve taken is How to Fascinate.
+There’s a ton out there, but one that I’ve taken & still get excited about is How to Fascinate.

 The results specifically explained that one of my strengths is “Ability to stay on track and get things done.
 Diligently reviews everything.”
 On the flipside, I am “Unsettled by chaos (presfers set schedule w/ clearly defined roles & expectations).”
 Aka, tell me what to do and get out of my way.